ibm-cloud-architecture/governed-ml-ops/README.md

    - 3.c.2.
 Click on Data Sourcing view, fill out the necessary fields (Training Data Asset Name, Training Data Quality Flag (indicating whether the training data quality is acceptable or not)).
       - Training Data Asset Name: Provide the name of the virtualized data set that you created using Data Virtualization and added to the catalog.
-      - Training Data Quality Flag: Update the Training Data Quality flag as `acceptable` if, after data profiling you find that the data doesn't have any null values and the attributes are not skewed etc.
+      - Training Data Quality Flag: Update the Training Data Quality flag as `true` if, after data profiling you find that the data doesn't have any null values and the attributes are not skewed etc.

    - 3.c.3.
 Then, click on Save.
 Next, click on `Data Acquisition Verified` by navigating to actions on top right.
 This will move the model to `Data Acquisition Completed` stage.